In this tutorial, we will provide an introduction to VBA class modules. You can create your own custom objects by using VBA class modules.

 If you hover over the shape, the cursor should change.

 If you press the shape.
-You should hear the words the Bellflower is growing, followed by a message box displaying the text.
+You should hear the words the Bellflower is growing, then see a text box.

 Learning Objectives